sing-group/seda/seda-docs/source/operations.rst

 Split
 -----

-This operation allows to split each input FASTA file into several FASTA files.
+This operation allows each input FASTA file to be split into several FASTA files.
 The *‘Split mode’* parameter defines the way of splitting them:

 - *Fixed number of sequences per file*: it divides each input FASTA into several files containing the defined *‘Number of sequences’* in each one.
 - *Fixed number of files*: it divides each input FASTA into the defined *‘Number of files’* with the same number of sequences in each one.